 This article will detail everything that you need to know about chemical etching, and why it is opening up possibilities for design engineers that were previously deemed unattainable.

-There are numerous metal cutting technologies available to OEMs, many of them very niche in their application, and often unable to process a sufficiently wide array of materials, or provide the accuracy and precision that is increasingly demanded by important industry sectors such as medical, aerospace, automotive, chemical, and electronics.
+There are numerous metal cutting technologies available to OEMs.
+Many of them are very niche in their application, often unable to process a sufficiently wide array of materials, or provide the accuracy and precision that is increasingly demanded by high-tech engineering sectors

 Let’s start with design

-The best design in the world is only any good if it can be manufactured, and it is therefore up to the design engineer to ensure that the parts being designed are suitable to the vagaries of the manufacturing process being used.
-Ultimately, therefore, it is fair to say that the constraint on the level of innovation from the design side is the capabilities and often the limitations of the chosen manufacturing technology.
+The best design in the world is only any good if it can be manufactured, and it is therefore up to the design engineer to ensure that the parts being designed are suitable to the manufacturing processes available.
+Therefore, it is fair to say that the constraint on the level of innovation is often the limitations of the available manufacturing technologies.